Also called: Imperial Zebra

-Grevy’s zebra is one of only six surviving species in the Equidae family.
+Grevy’s zebra is one of only six surviving species in the Equidae family and is the largest of the living equids.
 They have long heads and necks, with a short mane running from the top of their head down to their upper back.
 They have narrow black and white stripes with a white belly.
 They have fairly long ears that they can rotate to determine the location of a sound.
 Grevy’s zebra has incisors that they use to clip grass and numerous cheek-teeth that grind their food.
+The Imperial Zebra is the most threatened of the 3 types of zebras.

 Grevy’s zebra feeds mainly on grasses, but will also consume bark, fruit and leaves.
 Their diet requires a high volume, so they spend about 60% of their day eating.
 In drier times when food is scarce, eating can occupy up to 80% of their time.